rishi-msrit/market-fault-isolation/README.md

 - A fake "market feed" generates price updates for 18 stock symbols every half second
 - A backend service picks up those updates and writes them to a database
 - A health checker runs every 3 seconds, checking each layer separately
-- A dashboard shows you exactly which part is broken — with a reason — when you deliberately break it
+- A dashboard shows you exactly which part is broken; with a reason when you deliberately break it

 You can trigger four real-world failures from the control panel:
 1. **Kill the feed** — the data source stops sending anything